filecash/filecash-docs/docs/store/lotus/store-data.md

 ## Additional tools

-[Starling](https://github.com/filecoin-project/starling) provides a set of utilities to add and monitor content to the Filecoin network, using a running Lotus Node.
+[Starling](https://github.com/filecoin-project/starling) provides a set of utilities to add and monitor content to the Filecash network, using a running Lotus Node.